 Neil is a Harvard University graduate and former professional basketball player.
 His early career was spent in youth sports and character development at One On One Basketball and Positive Coaching Alliance.
 Neil returned to his alma mater, Landon School, in 2002 and served in administrative leadership roles for 10 years.
 While at Landon, Neil was steadfast in his focus on character, culture, and creating a more diverse and inclusive school community.
 Motivated to do more to address the national crisis of boys of color, Neil transitioned from Landon in 2012 and Co-Founded Visible Men Academy (VMA), an "A" rated public charter school located in Bradenton, Florida.
-Prior to retiring in 2021, Neil served as the Co-Founder, founding Principal, and former CEO of VMA.
+Prior to resigning in 2021, Neil served as the Co-Founder, founding Principal, and CEO of VMA.
 Neil’s vast and uniquely varied school leadership and startup experience - leading both public & private schools, serving lower through upper-income communities, at elementary through high school levels in different geographic locations - affords him with a wealth of unparalleled insight on the K-12 educational landscape.
 Neil continues to work with educators, leaders, and media partners who are committed to the elevation of black male achievement, fulfillment, and societal contribution.

 Neil is an Aspen Institute Education Entrepreneurship Fellow and a member of the inaugural Echoing Green/Open Society Foundation Black Male Achievement Fellowship.
 Neil is a multiple-time winner of The Nantucket Project Audience Award for his provocative talk on race in America called “Race to Truth”, for his compelling on-stage conversation with famed television producer Norman Lear and, most recently, for his on-stage conversation with former President George W. Bush.
 Currently, Neil and his work are the subject of a feature-length documentary film with The Nantucket Project, focusing on race and human value.